OSGeo/gdal/gdal/doc/source/development/rfc/rfc80_numfocus_relationship.rst

 parties in capacity to develop them, or through service providers they might hire for that purpose.

-Sponsors will not be able to direct particular developments, nor receive prioritary support through the sponsorship program.
+Sponsors will not be able to direct particular developments, nor receive priority support through the sponsorship program.
 For such purposes, they may use community support or refer to service providers, as for other GDAL users.
 However, we will offer a way to sponsors to give feedback, as detailed afterwards.